 The Japanese multi-national firms are assumed to face the following dynamic optimization problem:

-where is a revenue of home firms at time t,
+is a revenue of home firms at time t,

 is a cost of domestic production by home firms at time t,